hardbyte/qabot/Security.md

 A compromised Qabot has the potential to access and manipulate data on your computer or network.

+Duckdb has a function `read_text` which can read files from the local file system.
+A compromised LLM could be convinced to retrieve sensitive files from your computer.

 ## Acknowledgements

 Thanks to Miguel Coimbra from the [INESC-ID research institution in Lisbon](https://syssec.dpss.inesc-id.pt/)